hckmd/hckmd.github.io/projects/dashboard-study.md

         I used the feedback from the team to make improvements to the LAD designs, such as including more inclusive features and making them reflect real LADs more accurately.
     </p>
     <p>
         I wrote a short conference paper about the experience of designing the LAD, with a focus on the student-facing agentic dashboard, which Erica presented at the ASCILITE conference in December 2025.
-You can access the paper, <em>"Exploring inclusivity, transparency, explainability and agency in learning analytics dashboard design"</em> <a href="https://open-publishing.org/publications/index.php/APUB/article/view/2669" class="text-info" target="_blank">from the Open-Publishing website</a>.
+You can access the paper, <em>"Exploring inclusivity, transparency, explainability and agency in learning analytics dashboard design"</em> <a href="https://open-publishing.org/publications/index.php/APUB/article/view/2669" class="site-link" target="_blank">from the Open-Publishing website</a>.
     </p>
     <h3 id="development">Development of high-fidelity prototypes</h3>
     <p>